chu65536/NovaProject/README.md

 ______
 How it works:

-1. Ask me to run server :)
+1. Ask me to run server and refresh token :)
-2. In case access token expired run refreshtoken.py
-3. Run serverrequest.py
+2. Run serverrequest.py

 Done!